 Day 16: Gonggangling to Chengdu

-The high spruce-laden pass near Gonggangling is another site for Blue Eared-Pheasant, but can also be good for Siberian Rubythroat, the rare Sichuan Jay, endemic Chinese Fulvetta and Three-banded Rosefinch, but also offers a host of other species like Hodgson’s Treecreeper, Crested Tit-Warbler, Maroon-backed Accentor, Goldcrest, and Tibetan Serin (Siskin).
-After much of the morning in this area, we shall make the long drive back to Sichuan’s capital, Chengdu, for the final night of the tour, where we are sure to have but one more delicious meal of Sichuan-style food.
+The high spruce-laden pass near Gonggangling is another site for Blue Eared-Pheasant, the rare Sichuan Jay, endemic Chinese Fulvetta and Three-banded Rosefinch, but also offers a host of other species like Hodgson’s Treecreeper, Crested Tit-Warbler, Maroon-backed Accentor, Goldcrest, and Tibetan Serin (Siskin).
+If we are lucky we may also find Pere David’s Owl, which is seen at this site more than any other.
+After a short period of the morning in this area, we shall make the long drive back to Sichuan’s capital, Chengdu, for the final night of the tour, where we are sure to have but one more delicious meal of Sichuan-style food.

 Day 17: Departure from Chengdu